The Graphic Designer Who Loves a Comfy Pair of Heels

 We caught up with Moyal at her Bushwick office, where she spends her days meeting with clients and discussing design ideas with her team.
 She talked to us about how she approaches dressing as a new mom, her love of Supergas and Birkenstocks, and how you’ll never see her teetering around in spindly stilettos.
 Read on to see how she successfully straddles the line between being comfortable and looking polished, especially without spending tons of money on fancy designer clothes.

 On dressing for big meetings: I’m lucky that I work in an industry that’s flexible and creative.
-Business attire to me consists of jeans from the likes of Madewell and a button down or sweater from Vince or Everlane.
+Business attire to me consists of jeans from the likes of Madewell and a button-down or sweater from Vince or Everlane.
 I’m usually in sneakers, so swapping to heels makes a huge impact for client meetings.
 My goal is to look a little more polished than my usual self but casual enough that it doesn’t seem out of place.

 On her style as the boss: I’ll put in extra effort when I’m in meetings.
 I want to project a confident image on behalf of the rest of the studio, but I also believe in dressing for myself.
 If I’m in the office, I want to be at ease so I can focus on getting things done.